Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description gives a clear use case ('how has VA 541512 spending trended over the past 5 years'), indicating when to use this tool for trend analysis.
-It does not specify when not to use or list alternatives, but the context is sufficient.
+The description includes a usage example ('how has VA 541512 spending trended over the past 5 years'), implying it should be used for trend analysis over time.
+It does not explicitly state when not to use it or list alternatives, but the context is clear enough for an agent to infer appropriate scenarios.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.